Tests and scans

 You might have a prostate examination to check for any problems in your prostate.

 You might feel worried or embarrassed about having this test.
 Talk to your GP about this.
-You don’t have to have a DRE, and might have a PSA test Open a glossary item on its own.
+You don’t have to have a DRE, and might have a on its own.
 If you do decide to have a DRE and you feel worried, tell your doctor.

 What happens before the examination?